When you decide to reevaluate your life, remember: you are not looking for easy answers. At this stage you are only trying to ask the right questions.

 - Why am I sad?
 You may not be sad, but if you are know that a few small changes can make life great again.
 You don’t need to throw out everything, you just need to realign your life with your heart’s desire.
 And if you have a problem that seems very hopeless — know that there’s probably a group, meeting, hotline, or program for people battling the same troubles as you.
 Reach out and get help.

 - What am I impatient about?
 For me, it’s becoming a full-time writer and then traveling the world.
 And I know I’ll get there.
-But when progress feels slow, I wonder if I need to go get a college degree, move jobs, move cities, SOMETHING to prove I’m not stagnant and not going to be standing here in one place forever.
-If this is you, and you are doing something that should have the payoff you’re looking for (a breakthrough in job, becoming your perfect weight through a diet) then I suggest you give yourself a place in the future to re-reevaluate that one goal and decide if these small steps aren’t adding up to something big.
+But when progress feels slow, I wonder if I need to go get a college degree, change jobs, move cities, SOMETHING to prove I’m not stagnant and not going to be standing here in one place forever.
+If this is you, and you are doing something that should have the payoff you’re looking for (a breakthrough in job, becoming your perfect weight through a diet) then I suggest you give yourself a place and time in the future to re-reevaluate that one goal and decide if these small steps aren’t adding up to something big.
 For example, I’ve decided to write three new amazing things then look at whether I need a different day job, education, what-have-you.
 Until I have those three novels or plays in front of me, I won’t worry about how long I’ve been at my day job while ‘planning’ to become a full time writer.

 - What’s on my ‘bucket list’?
 One of the things about this year is I’ve talked to some older people I know who never have done the items on their bucket list and now wonder if they’re too old.
 While I’m a total believer in doing as much as you can as long as you can, it is easier to climb a mountain in your 30s or 40s than your 70s.
 Whatever your age, part of the un-fulfillment you might be feeling is because the big things just sit on a distant horizon and never get any closer.
 You need to pick a before-I-die goal, pick a date (even if it’s a year or two out) and start planning, saving, and/or training for it NOW.
 Our lives are short and precious, leave nothing important undone.